awildeone/Sovol-Marlin-Firmware/README.md

 Once the .bin is downloaded, remember to rename to ***firmware.bin***

-_Note: If you use the 128 PWM .bin file you still have a 24v fan installed, it will only run at 50% speed so you may have issues with part cooling._
+_Note: If you use the 128 PWM .bin file and you still have a 24v fan installed, it will only run at 50% speed so you may have issues with part cooling._

 ## Opening and Compiling: